jubertroldan/Starbucks/README.md

 though it may also lead towards a transaction (customer spending), bogo and discount are more tangible to measure if crosses the full journey, offer recieved -> offer viewed -> offer completed.

 ## Metrics used
-the model will use AUC and F1-score to measure how well the model does on training and test data.
+the model will use AUC to measure how well the model does on training and test data. we will also use Kfold cross validation to ensure the quality of our metric.

 ## Conclusion/Result: